 The following are residential and commercial occupancy requirements for moving into the City of Wentzville.
 This should be informational to new, current and prospective residents/business owners and for real estate agents representing their clients.
+To request a residential occupancy inspection please use the link under Renting or Leasing a Property.

 Residential Occupancy Requirements